th2-net/remotehand/Readme.txt

 #action,#key
 PressKey,#tab#

-Allow to send one of keys specified for SendKeys action without reference to locator.
+Allows to send one of keys specified for SendKeys action without reference to locator.

 SENDKEYSTOACTIVE